DanPmkr/ccxt/README.md

 ### JavaScript (NPM)

-JavaScript version of CCXT works in both Node and web browsers.
+JavaScript version of DNFX works in both Node and web browsers.
 Requires ES6 and `async/await` syntax support (Node 7.6.0+).
 When compiling with Webpack and Babel, make sure it is [not excluded](https://github.com/ccxt/ccxt/issues/225#issuecomment-331905178) in your `babel-loader` config.

 [ccxt in **NPM**](https://www.npmjs.com/package/ccxt)